 2nd pitch (5.10b); climb the thin vertical face/crack to a fixed piton.
 A short traverse to the left and straight up to a ledge.

 3rd pitch (5.9); climb the corner with little protection to the next ledge.
 A good belay spot is at some big boulders on the ledge.

 4th pitch (5.10d); climb the face straight above the belay protected by 1 fixed pin.
 The pitch follows a line of flakes and small ramps to a ledge.

 5th pitch (5.10); several options to climb to the summit.
 We climbed the most promising line up a finger crack.
 Traversing slightly left to a small overhang to gain the summit.

 This route is a bit more challenging to protect and the crux pitch is somewhat committing.
 Getting down is easy too.
 The climbs top out on the ridge.
 The ridge is solid and you can place a good anchor anywhere.
 You can walk off either side and return to the base of the wall.

-The third route, Dream Catcher, climbs a steep short wall at the fare right side of the wall.
+The third route, Dream Catcher, climbs a steep short wall at the far right side of the wall.

-1st pitch climb easy very good granite 5.6 up to the big ramp.
-You can 4th class up the ramp and skip the first pitch to.
+1st pitch; climb easy very good granite 5.6 up to the big ramp.
+You can 4th Class up the ramp and skip the first pitch too.

-More information on Dreamcatcher: this weekend Mike Teschner and I climbed my last years route Dream Catcher.
+More information on Dreamcatcher: This weekend, Mike Teschner and I climbed my last year’s route Dream Catcher.
 This climb has not seen much attention since I put it up solo in 2002.
-We climbed the wall beginning from the big ramp in three pitches instead of
+We climbed the wall beginning from the big ramp in 3 pitches instead of

-First pitch: as is easy scramble up to the ledge system, 5.6.
+First pitch; easy scramble up to the ledge system, 5.6.

 protected by a piton to finger locks and lay backs.
 Very sustained small to